 M = Measurable

-You must be able to measure your goal, otherwise you will not know when it is reached.
+You must be able to measure your goal, otherwise you will not know when it has been reached.
 Making a goal measurable means it should be easy to convert into a number or have some quantifiable component.
 For example:

 ” am going to lose 2 pounds every week by choosing healthy meal options over processed foods.”